campdav/displacy-ent/README.md

 const spans = [ { end: 20, start: 5, type: "PERSON" }, { end: 67, start: 61, type: "ORG" }, { end: 75, start: 71, type: "DATE" } ];
 const ents = ['person', 'org', 'gpe', 'loc', 'product'];

-displacy.render(text, spans, ents);
+langkah.render(text, spans, ents);
 ```
 ## How it works

-displaCy ENT uses only the `<mark>` element with data attributes and custom CSS styling.
+Langkah ENT uses only the `<mark>` element with data attributes and custom CSS styling.
 No additional, visible content or markup is added to your input text and no JavaScript is required to display the entities.

 Here's an example of the markup: